 - Highlands Hotel Restaurant & Bar Food – Tel: 074 9551111

-- Kennedy’s Bar and Restaurant (An Cluid) – opposite Highlands Hotel under owner/management of Kieran and Ann Kennedy.
-Wide variety of dishes in the bar and restaurant.
+- The Thatch – opposite Highlands Hotel.
+Wide variety of dishes available in the bar and restaurant.
 Tel: 074 9551050

 - Jim’s Cafe, Main Street, Glenties—Traditional fish & chips a speciality.
 Open 11.00 am—11.00 pm.
 Tel: 074 9551284